You always have time to learn with English videos.

 Use TED Talks Resources

-Some of the videos below are TED talks.
+Some of the English videos below are TED Talks.
 These videos in particular are very useful because they focus on one person who is speaking.
 I recommend these videos for future use because of how helpful they can be.
+(And I’m not the only one—ESL educators at universities often recommend TED Talks to their students, as well.)

 This is simply incredible, because you have everything right there in writing.
 Even better, you can choose to translate the video back into your native language so that you can fully understand what was said.
 Other features include subtitles in many different languages.
 You can even choose to have subtitles in English so that you can read as the speaker is talking.